xiaohan1224/To-be-or-not-to-be/README.md

 From the result, Random Forest Classifier with current parameter setting, overperfomrs Decisoin tree classifier and Logistic Regression Classifier.

 ==============
+Project Structure
 .
 ├── notebooks
-    ├── To be, or not to be
+│     ├── To be, or not to be
-    └── correlation.png
+│     └── correlation.png
 ├── README.md
 └── data
       ├── Shakespeare_data.csv
       ├── alllines.txt
       └── william-shakespeare-black-silhouette.jpg